rohinsood/csa/_posts/2023-10-30-Troubleshooting.md

 - Faced a 500 Internal Server Error when trying to retrieve a list of assignments from the backend using the `/getAllAssignments` endpoint.
 - Investigated the backend code to identify potential issues and ensured the database contains the expected data.
 - Modified the backend code to return the list of assignments as a JSON response.
-- Removed unnecessary response maps and returned the assignments directly.
+- Removed unnecessary response maps and returned the assignments directly.t

 ```java
 @GetMapping(value="/getAllAssignments", produces = "application/json")